lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 energy.
 Note that, except for trivial systems, minimization algorithms will find a local minimum rather than the global minimum.

+..
-Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time (see Fig.~:ref:`fig:chart-log`).
+    Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time (see Fig. :ref:`fig:chart-log`).
 This run executes quickly (depending on your computer's capabilities), but LAMMPS-GUI may fail to capture some of the thermodynamic data.
+In that
-In that case, use the *Preferences* dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the *Accelerators* tab.
+    case, use the *Preferences* dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the *Accelerators* tab.
 You can repeat the run; each new attempt will start fresh, resetting the system and re-executing the script from the beginning.

-The potential energy, :math:`U`, decreases from a positive value to a negative value (Figs. INSERT FIGURES).
+Run the minimization.
+The potential energy, :math:`U`, decreases from a positive value to a negative value
+(as can also be seen in the figure below).
 Note that during energy minimization, the potential energy equals the total energy of the system, :math:`E = U`, since the kinetic energy, :math:`K`, is zero.
 The initially positive potential energy is expected, as the atoms are created at random positions within the simulation box, with some in very close proximity to each other.
-This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e.,~the term in :math:`1/r^{12}` in Eq. :eq:`eq_LJ`].
+This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e., the term in :math:`1/r^{12}` in Eq. :eq:`eq_LJ`].
 As the energy minimization progresses, the energy decreases - first rapidly - then more gradually, before plateauing at a negative value.
 This indicates that the atoms have moved to reasonable distances from one another.

+..
     Create and save a snapshot image of the simulation state after the minimization, and compare it to the initial image.
 You should observe that the atoms are *clumping together* as they move toward positions of lower potential energy.

 Molecular dynamics
 ------------------